ranma42/TigerOnVBox/README.md

 file should match the reference [`Tiger.vbox`](Tiger/Tiger.vbox) except for the name, timestamps and UUIDs.

-## Install MacOS X
+## Install Mac OS X
 1. start the virtual machine
-2. since it is the first boot, VirtualBox will open a popup asking for the install media; select the MacOSX install disk image
+2. since it is the first boot, VirtualBox will open a popup asking for the install media; select the Mac OS X install disk image

 ![Select install media](images/first-boot.png)

-3. wait some time for the boot to complete; the system might either immediately start or stay frozen for several seconds in a state like the one shown in the following image before geting to the UI; after a minute, if it shows no progress or if the console shows `Still waiting for root device.`, try rebooting the machine
+3. wait some time for the boot to complete; the system might either immediately start or stay frozen for several seconds in a state like the one shown in the following image before getting to the UI; after a minute, if it shows no progress or if the console shows `Still waiting for root device.`, try rebooting the machine